 Depression in Women: 5 Things You Should Know

 Being sad is a normal reaction to difficult times in life.
 But usually, the sadness goes away with a little time.
-Depression is different—it is a medical condition that may cause severe symptoms that can affect how you feel, think, and handle daily activities like sleeping, eating, or working.
+Depression is different—it is a mood disorder that may cause severe symptoms that can affect how you feel, think, and handle daily activities such as sleeping, eating, or working.
 Depression is more common among women than men, likely due to certain biological, hormonal, and social factors that are unique to women.

 1. Depression is a real medical condition.

 Depression is a common but serious mood disorder.
 Depression symptoms can interfere with your ability to work, sleep, study, eat, and enjoy your life.
-Although the causes of depression are still being studied, current research suggests that depression is caused by a combination of genetic, biological, environmental, and psychological factors.
+Although researchers are still studying the causes of depression, current research suggests that depression is caused by a combination of genetic, biological, environmental, and psychological factors.
 Most people with depression need treatment to feel better.

 You can’t just ‘snap out’ of depression.